SAFETAG/SAFETAG/en/exercises/evidence_capture/variant_offline_capture.md

     There are two ways to capture the forensic image:

-    1. using a bootable Linux forensic distribution on a CD or USB stick (see "Variant: Offline / Dead Capture Using a forensic distribution"), or
+    1. using a bootable Linux forensic distribution on a CD or USB stick (see "Using a Forensic distribution" below), or
     2. by command line (terminal).
 If possible, use the forensic distribution, as this method does not mount devices by default.